Academic Integrity & Misconduct

 How we define Academic Misconduct

-At City, we define academic misconduct as ‘any action that produces an improper advantage for you in relation to your assessment(s) or deliberately and unnecessarily disadvantages other students’.
+At City, we define academic misconduct as ‘any action that produces or seeks to produce an improper advantage for you in relation to your assessment(s) or deliberately and unnecessarily disadvantages other students’.

 Broadly speaking, this is any action which gains, attempts to gain, or assists others in gaining or attempting to gain unfair academic advantage and undermine academic integrity.
 It includes, but it is not limited to plagiarism, collusion and contract cheating:

-• Plagiarism: using someone else’s ideas, words, data, or other material produced by them without acknowledgement
+• Plagiarism: using another person’s or LLM’s (such as ChatGPT) ideas, words, data, or other material produced by them without acknowledgement

 • Collusion: working with others and using the ideas or words of this joint work, in part or whole, and passing it off as your own individual efforts, or, where one student has authorised another to use their work, in part or whole, and to submit it as their own